kenlevra/Bitcoin-Wallet-Hash-Extractor/README.md

 🚀 Usage

+- Download, add to path and install python 2.7.15 (essential)
 - Clone or download the repository
 - Copy all your wallet.dat files to the same folder as your scripts
 - Run the Extract_hash.bat file